harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

-Azure offers [a website showing all types of resources and the regions](https://azure.microsoft.com/en-us/regions/services/){:target="_blank"} they’re available at.
+Azure offers [a website showing all types of resources and the regions](https://azure.microsoft.com/en-us/regions/services/){:target="_blank"} they're available at.

 ## Configure your Kubernetes cluster using acs-engine
 ACS provides default configurations for various container orchestrators like *Kubernetes*.
 Those default configurations are deploying regular Linux Nodes if considering a *Kubernetes* cluster.
-It’s definitely a good starting point, but currently, there are no default configurations for hybrid clusters.
+It's definitely a good starting point, but currently, there are no default configurations for hybrid clusters.

 Fortunately, you can [use acs-engine to create your own cluster configurations](https://github.com/Azure/acs-engine){:target="_blank"}.*acs-engine* is a small binary used to translate cluster configurations to Azure Resource Manager Templates. acs-engine is available for all platforms.